rednaga/APKiD/README.rst

    cd yara-python
    python setup.py build --enable-dex install

-Then, clone this repo, compile the rules, and install the package in editable mode:
+Then, clone this repository, compile the rules, and install the package in editable mode:

 .. code:: bash